uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

     * Can add text to items
     * Changes in one window are reflected in a few seconds on all the other windows.
     * Changes aren't overwritten by old data.
-    * It doesn't send multiple items at once, instead it sends URLS to child items which must be fetched separately.
-    * Demonstrates GET POST PUT and DELETE functionality.
     * Demonstrates correct usage of promises.
     * Demonstrates live modification of elements of the DOM.
 * A git repository that does not contain built (compiled, transpiled, bundled) or downloaded artifacts, including but not limited to:
     * `virtualenv` `venv` etc.
     * `.pyc` files, `__pycache__` directories.
-* A flask app `outline.py` that serves the files `ui.html`, `main.js`, `
+* A flask app `outline.py` that serves the files `ui.html`, `main.js`, `favicon.ico`, and `style.css`.
+    * Maintains a model of the outline in memory.
-  * This contains the output HTML produced by Pelican.
+    * Makes the outline available by JSON API endpoints.
+    * Demonstrates GET POST PUT and DELETE functionality.
+    * It doesn't send multiple items at once, instead it sends URLs to child items which must be fetched separately.
 * Your site should look the same on github pages as it does on your local dev server.

 # Submission Instructions